Tearnote/Playnote/README.md

 # Playnote

-A stable, modern and intuitive [BMS](https://en.wikipedia.org/wiki/Be-Music_Source) player for Windows and Linux, written in C++23.
+A stable, modern and intuitive [BMS](https://en.wikipedia.org/wiki/Be-Music_Source) player for Windows and Linux, written in bleeding-edge C++.
-Work in progress.

 ## Goals